hardwario/docs/tower/firmware-sdk/how-to/accelerometer.md

 ## Alarm

-Alarm feature that allows you to set up certain conditions when the alarm should be triggered (like wake up, when module is moved in direction of X-axis && acceleration is higher than 1g).
+Alarm feature that allows you to set up certain conditions when the alarm should be triggered (like wake up, when the module is moved in direction of the X-axis && acceleration is higher than 1g).
 The module uses interrupts to inform the microcontroller, which means that it can sleep when it is not being moved and only be awakened when moved.

 You can set conditions for the alarm in struct `twr_lis2dh12_alarm_t`.